Biocomputing-Teaching/Introduction-to-Bioinformatics/test/FAQ1.md

 1. *Has there been a significant expansion in this gene family between Chinook salmon and its most recent ancestor?
 How many members does Chinook salmon have?*

       Yes, there has been a significant expansion.
 Chinook salmon has 6 members.
-To find this out go to "Gene gain/loss tree" and loof search for Chinook salmon.
+To find this out go to "Gene gain/loss tree" and search for Chinook salmon.
 Since the line is in red, there has been a significant expansion.

       ![](figs/ens6.png)
       ![](figs/ens10.JPG)